Online Options Trading Review

 If you are ready to trade options, we assume you have a solid working foundation of the stock market and are comfortable trading stocks.
 If you are newer to the stock market and are looking for basic stock trading platforms, you can check out either our Online Stock Trading site or Online Stock Trading for Beginners.
 If you are looking for even riskier ventures, you may be interested in our Forex trading site.

 The risks involved with options trading come from the fact that you can never be exactly sure of how a stock will perform.
 With an option contract, you choose an expiration date and speculate at what price the stock will be by that date.
 If the stock does not perform how you expect, you will lose money.
-Certain analytic and risk-assessment tools and reports can help you research and track the perform of a stock so you can be better educated and have a good idea of how a stock will perform, but the stock market is always fluctuating and outside variables affect individual stocks or the entire market.
+Certain analytic and risk-assessment tools and reports can help you research and track the performance of a stock so you can make a more educated estimate of how a stock will perform, but the stock market is always fluctuating and outside variables affect individual stocks or the entire market.
 We recommend that you become familiar with the market before venturing into options trading and that you perform thorough research of a stock before buying or selling option contracts.

 Online Options Brokers: Choose the Right Platform for You

-You have the choice between online or desktop platforms.
-Desktop platforms tend to be more customizable, which you may find to be more beneficial if you want to view multiple watch lists and option chains at one time.
+You have the choice between online and desktop platforms.
+Desktop platforms tend to be more customizable, which you may find to be more beneficial if you want to view multiple watchlists and option chains at one time.
 Desktop apps, such as TD Ameritrade's thinkorswim platform, allow for complete customization.
-Online platforms are generally less customizable but are typically easier to navigate and are more intuitive as their layouts are typically just the company's website, such as E-Trade and Fidelity.
-All of the service on our lineup offer mobile trading either via an app or with a mobile-optimized browser.
+Online platforms, such as the ones offered by E-Trade and Fidelity, are often easier to navigate and are more intuitive because their layouts are typically just the company's website.
+However, they aren't always as customizable.
+All of the services on our lineup offer mobile trading either via an app or with a mobile-optimized browser.